 We'll touch base before sending files to confirm rates/availability.
 When I load everything up, I'll send an invoice via Quickbooks, and you can pay for mastering services with a credit card or bank transfer.
+Other payment options like Venmo and Square Cash are also available.
 Once I receive payment and complete the work, I'll email you a link with instructions to download your files.

 Other questions?
 Contact me!